antonderegt/100-days-of-code/log.md

 ### Day 7: January 09, 2017

 **Today's Progress**: Done with refactoring for now.
 Project size went from 2.4mb to 461kb, 5 times smaller, and so much faster to load!
 Also got a 100/100 score with [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
 I'm going to continue the Udacity course on web performance though, might make it even faster.
-This recource helped a lot: [Optimizing React + ES6 + Webpack Production Build](http://moduscreate.com/optimizing-react-es6-webpack-production-build/)
+This resource helped a lot: [Optimizing React + ES6 + Webpack Production Build](http://moduscreate.com/optimizing-react-es6-webpack-production-build/)

 **Thoughts**: It sucks that safari doesn't support ServiceWorkers, such a loss for iPhone users.